geoffreywiseman/awswl/docs/alternatives.md

 This is not an exhaustive list -- there are lots of other choices: Teleport, Direct Connect and probably a bunch of choices I haven't considered.

-If you feel strongly about an alternative and you want to add it to the documentation, feel free to raise a PR.
+If you feel strongly about an alternative, and you want to add it to the documentation, feel free to raise a PR.